cloudmesh-community/book/chapters/preface/contributing-latex.md

 -   In gitignore we have a rule that excludes them

-The only thing you have to do in order to use refernces is to make the index unique and to add a section such as the following to your
+The only thing you have to do in order to use references is to make the index unique and to add a section such as the following to your
 document: